 Here is a picture of the actual hardwood tread (solid plank) that we used for our project.
 It also came with the nosing attached to make the installation easier.

-And the handrail cap fitting for newel post.
+And the handrail cap fitting for newel post, depending on your needs.

 Ok, time to move on to the 5 tips, and the process of adding hardwood to our curved staircase.